 Our Services

-Our USP is the combination of a deep regulatory knowledge built up over the last 12 years, layered with over 30 years of OTC markets business management.
+Our USP is the combination of a deep regulatory knowledge built up over the last 18 years, layered with over 40 years of OTC markets business management.
 This provides an interpretation capability that not only explains the regulatory impact but also allows actionable plans to be laid.

 Strategic Planning

-Typically over a day or two the board or similar senior management will review the longer term impacts of regulatory or other change such as:
+Typically over a day or two the board or similar senior business management will review the longer term impacts of regulatory or other change such as:

 • Increased capital cost / balance sheet impact (clearing, margin on non-cleared trades, operational risk model, credit)